mberberoglu/node-elasticsearch-sync/README.md

   priority: 0
 };

 // the "collectionName" and "type" fields in watchers MUST be the same.
 This might change in later versions.

 let watcherArray = [];
 watcherArray.push(sampleWatcher);

-// The following env_vars are to be defined.
-Error will be thrown if any of the env_var is not defined export MONGO_OPLOG_URL="mongodb://127.0.0.1:27017/local" // mongoDB url where data will be pulled from export MONGO_DATA_URL="mongodb://127.0.0.1:27017/db-name" // mongoDB oplog url which is the local DB of replica-set export ELASTIC_SEARCH_URL="localhost:9200" // ElasticSearch cluster url export BATCH_COUNT = 100; // Number of documents to be indexed in a single batch indexing
+let config = {
+  mongo: {
+		data: "mongodb://127.0.0.1:27017/db-name", // mongoDB url where data will be pulled from
+		oplog: "mongodb://127.0.0.1:27017/oplog", // mongoDB oplog url which is the local DB of replica-set
+		batch: 1000 // Number of documents to be indexed in a single batch indexing },
+	elastic: "localhost:9200" // ElasticSearch cluster url
+}

-ESMongoSync.init(watcherArray, null);
+ESMongoSync.init(config, watcherArray, null);

 /*